yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/GPT_series.md

 At that time, specific NLP tasks requires the collection of a massive amount of task-specific labeled data as well as the design of task-specific architectures that learns best from it.
 Given the broad range of NLP tasks, this paradigm does not scale well and model learning cannot be shared across different tasks.

-One of the major contributions of the GPT-1 study is the introduction of a two-stage paradigm to NLP tasks, including an unsupervised pretraining stage and a supervised fine-tuning stage.
+One of the major contributions of the GPT-1 study is the **introduction of a two-stage paradigm to NLP tasks, including an unsupervised pretraining stage and a supervised fine-tuning stage**.
 They demonstrates that a pre-trained model with a small scale fine-tuning can achieve satisfactory results over a range of diverse tasks, not just for a single task.

 GPT-1 model consists of multiple transformer decoder layers [{ref}`content:chapter_foundation:transformers:transformers`].
 The pretraining task is auto-regression language modeling, that it, predicting the next word given the preceding word sequence.
 In the Transformer architecture, the activation in the final transformer block is fed into a Softmax function that produces the word probability distributions over an entire vocabulary of words to predict the next word.